mitranim/gow/readme.md

 127   ^H (MacOS)  Print help.
 ```

 In slightly more technical terms, `gow` switches the terminal into [raw mode](https://en.wikibooks.org/wiki/Serial_Programming/termios), reads from stdin, interprets some ASCII control codes, and forwards the other input to the subprocess as-is.
 In raw mode, pressing one of these hotkeys causes a terminal to write the corresponding byte to stdin, which is then interpreted by `gow`.

-This can be disabled with `-r=false`.
+See the example [`makefile`](makefile) for how to detect if we're about to run one or more `gow`, and enabling raw mode only when safe.

 ## Configuration